Lutwyche, Queensland: Heritage listings

+Education

+There are no schools in Lutwyche.
+The nearest government primary schools are Wooloowin State School in neighbouring Wooloowin to the north-east and Windsor State School in neighbouring Windsor to the south.
+The nearest government secondary school is Kedron State High School in neighbouring Kedron to the north.
+There are also a number of non-government schools nearby.

 Transport

-Lutwyche is well served by frequent express (333) and all-stops Brisbane Transport buses which run along Lutwyche Road to the city.
+Lutwyche is well served by frequent express (333) and all-stops Transport for Brisbane buses which run along Lutwyche Road to the city.

 After the completion of the Brisbane Airport Link and Northern Busway, the Windsor Lutwyche precinct is served by the Lutwyche busway station, which provides an entrance to the Northern Busway tunnel at Truro Street and consists of an open-air entrance plaza and new bus stops at Truro Street (southbound), and outside Windsor State School (northbound).
 The Lutwyche busway station was completed in June 2012.